PseudoDevs/IamGhost/FATAL20.md

-Last updated: 2024-04-02 16:57:19
+Last updated: 2024-04-02 16:57:53
-Random Quote: Nature and books belong to the eyes that see them. - Ralph Waldo Emerson
+Random Quote: Never deny a diagnosis but do deny the negative verdict that may go with it. - Norman Cousins